LvJianting/UISearchControllerExample/README.md

-# BlogExamples
+# UISearchControllerExample

 2016.07.03:
-Upload a example project which show how to use UISearchController
+This's a example project which show how to use UISearchController